 Here are some key tips for proactive breast health so you can connect with your body, get to know your normal, and create habits that can help you identify any changes that may be of concern:

-Find out how to perform a breast self-exam and check out Nicky’s video for a guided self-exam.
+Find out how to perform a breast self-exam.

 If there are unusual lumps, changes, or other signs in your chest area, arrange an appointment with your doctor as soon as possible.